For Musician Dayna Manning, Creativity is a Driving Force

 Creativity is a value we share with Manning, a long-time Resonator.
 We recently caught up with her to chat about shared values ... and snap a few pics of her in Fall 2020 finds that work for her life.

 "When I wrote it, I was thinking about bringing someone to Stratford and going with them to the theatre," she remembers.
-It makes perfect sense, then, that the video for the song features Colton Curtis, whose dancing in the 2016 show A Chorus Line seriously impressed Manning, who loves to attend the Stratford Festival.
+It makes perfect sense, then, that the video for the song features Colton Curtis.
+His dancing in the 2016 show impressed Manning.
+She loves to attend theatre productions.

 A local way of living